How does cash bitcoin atm work?

-A bitcoin ATM provides a quick and easy way to buy bitcoins with physical money.
+Bitcoin ATMs provide a quick and easy way to buy bitcoins with physical money.
 Otherwise, users would have to deposit the cash into a traditional account and then transfer it to a cryptocurrency exchange to make the transaction.
-Bitcoin ATMs (Automated Teller Machine) are kiosks that allow a person to buy Bitcoin and other cryptocurrencies using cash or debit card.
 Some Bitcoin ATMs offer two-way functionality that allows both buying Bitcoin and selling Bitcoin for cash.
+Unlike online cryptocurrency exchanges, Bitcoin ATMs allow convenient buying and selling of Bitcoin.
+Typically, Bitcoin ATMs require users to have an existing account in order to use the machine.

 Bitcoin ATM technology is still relatively new, hence the limited number of other cryptocurrencies supported by these machines.
 With your mobile phone, scan the QR of your Bitcoin wallet with your favorite application, this wallet is where the purchased bitcoins will be sent.
 Today, it has grown exponentially in numbers, demonstrating that the general public is also adopting Bitcoin very quickly.
 These machines are configured to allow someone to buy (and in some cases sell) Bitcoin with very few, if any, identity verifications.
+The countries in the Union with the highest number of Bitcoin ATMs are Spain (17), Austria (13), Poland (11), Romania (8), Czechia (6), Greece (6) and Italy (60).
+The transactions and addresses of the bitcoins themselves can be tracked, however, they cannot be linked to a person or entity.
+While you may be familiar with the single-digit withdrawal percentage fees charged by traditional ATMs, the fees are much higher for ATMs.

 Benny Iwanowski